Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-While wielding a single weapon with the [:weapon-prop-versatile: Versatile] property and no Shield, you gain a +1 bonus to your attack roll and damage roll with that weapon.
+While wielding a single weapon with the [:wp-prop-versatile: Versatile] property and no Shield, you gain a +1 bonus to your attack roll and damage roll with that weapon.
 While doing so, you can take one of the following actions as a **:rsc-b: Bonus Action**{ .rsc }: **:rsc-a: Unarmed Strike**{ .rsc } (Grapple or Shove only), or Utilise action.

 ---

-[:weapon-prop-finesse: Finesse]: ../../../equipment/weapon/index.md#finesse
+[:wp-prop-finesse: Finesse]: ../../../equipment/weapon/index.md#finesse
-[:weapon-prop-versatile: Versatile]: ../../../equipment/weapon/index.md#versatile
+[:wp-prop-versatile: Versatile]: ../../../equipment/weapon/index.md#versatile
-[:weapon-prop-heavy: Heavy]: ../../../equipment/weapon/index.md#heavy
+[:wp-prop-heavy: Heavy]: ../../../equipment/weapon/index.md#heavy
-[:weapon-prop-two-handed: Two-Handed]: ../../../equipment/weapon/index.md#two-handed
+[:wp-prop-two-handed: Two-Handed]: ../../../equipment/weapon/index.md#two-handed
-[:weapon-prop-reach: Reach]: ../../../equipment/weapon/index.md#reach
+[:wp-prop-reach: Reach]: ../../../equipment/weapon/index.md#reach

-[:weapon-prop-light: Light]: ../../../equipment/weapon/index.md#light
+[:wp-prop-light: Light]: ../../../equipment/weapon/index.md#light
-[:weapon-prop-thrown: Thrown]: ../../../equipment/weapon/index.md#thrown
+[:wp-prop-thrown: Thrown]: ../../../equipment/weapon/index.md#thrown